mnishiguchi/mnishiguchi.github.io/_posts/2016-05-13-deploying-rails-app-to-heroku.md

 $ heroku maintenance:off
 ```

+## Deploy the app

-#### Deploy the app, and populate the production database with sample users
+Deploy the app, and populate the production database with sample users.

 ```bash
 $ git push heroku master     # Push up to Heroku repo